ellajtanttu/Food.Solution/README.md

 4. _In your preferred git terminal navigate to the directory you would like to store the project_
 5. _Enter: "git clone" followed by the copied https link_
 6. _Now that the repository is cloned to your computer, right click on the folder and click open with vs code_
-7. _Once in the project, navigate to the `Treat` directory within the terminal_
+7. _Once in the project, navigate to the `Food` directory within the terminal_
 8. _Add the following packages in terminal:_
    - `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
    - `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`